-Lebanese MP believes government will be formed this week
+Lebanese politicians believe government will be formed this week

 The front page headline of the pro-Hezbollah al-Akhbar newspaper declared on Tuesday: “Balanced concessions accelerate the birth of the government”.

-Writing by Tom Perry and Angus McDowall; Editing by Alison Williams
+Writing by Tom Perry and Angus McDowall; Editing by Alison Williams and Andrew Heavens